Meet Adam Frisch, the candidate who shocked Lauren Boebert and his fellow Democrats

 In her two years in Washington, Boebert has made a name for herself by being brash, stoking partisanship and broadcasting her disdain for House Speaker Nancy Pelosi.

-But Democratic leaders in D.C. figured Boebert’s style would still resonate with 3rd District voters, and the national party did not put any money into Frisch’s campaign.
+But Democratic leaders in Washington figured Boebert’s style would still resonate with 3rd District voters, and the national party did not put any money into Frisch’s campaign.
 He said Tuesday night he couldn’t get much attention from the party or the national media the past few months, but suddenly that shifted.

 “People that I tried to pester for months and months are finally returning my phone calls,” he said late Tuesday.
 “We certainly proved a point at one level that taking the high road, being positive, building a coalition, not disrespecting a bunch of voters, and working really, really, really hard with a really, really great group of people is a way to win.”